Azure/aztfexport/README.md

 The command will automatically identify the Terraform resource type (e.g. correctly identifies above resource as `azurerm_linux_virtual_machine`), and import it into state file and generate the Terraform configuration.

-> ❗For data plane only or property-like resources, the Azure resource ID is using a pesudo format, as is defined [here](https://github.com/magodo/aztft#pesudo-resource-id).
+> ❗ For data plane only or property-like resources, the Azure resource ID is using a pesudo format, as is defined [here](https://github.com/magodo/aztft#pesudo-resource-id).

 ### Terrafy a Resource Group